 In the discussion, ask them to consider the activities of the day.
 There was a lot of math in forty faces, but also a lot of choice and creativity.
 There was a lot of math in Penny Nickel Dime and Pig, and they're also both games, and hopefully are fun to play!
+There was a lot of math in Forty Faces too.
 How does this fit in with their conception of what math is, and what you need in order to do it well?
 Close by letting them know that this program is designed to have them playing and exploring a lot, and also thinking deeply.
 The most important thing they'll need to know is that getting frustrated sometimes is part of the process, and if they can keep engaged and playing and thinking, they'll learn what they need to learn, and get better at what they're doing.